 The Wellbeing Helpline is currently available via phone or video conference.

 Can I book a time for someone to call me?

 Yes.
 You will be asked when you call whether you’d prefer to speak to someone then or make an appointment for a more suitable time.

 I am a registered psychologist with a special interest in working with performing arts workers.
 Can I offer my services for the Wellbeing Helpline?

 I don’t think my problem is big enough?

 Yes.
 No matter what it is – maybe you need advice on managing isolation during the COVID-19 closure period, or how to navigate the ups and downs of work, tips for post-show wind down, strategies for maximising time with family or anything else – big or small, if you feel you could benefit from a conversation with a qualified mental health professional, the Wellbeing Helpline is for you.

 I’m not sure professional support is what I need?

-Yes.
+That’s ok – this is a great starting place!
 The clinicians can help point you in the right direction if the Wellbeing Helpline is not what you need right now.